Luffa: Western cuisines

 Luffa is also known as "Chinese okra" in Canada and the U.S.

 Other uses

-In Japan, in regions other than the Ryukyu Islands and Kyushu, it is predominantly grown for use as a sponge or for applying soap, shampoo, and lotion.
+In Japan, in regions other than the Ryukyu Islands and Kyushu, it is known as hechima, and is predominantly grown for use as a sponge or for applying soap, shampoo, and lotion.
 As with bitter melon, many people grow it outside building windows as a natural sunscreen in summer.

+In Taiwan, the loofah plant is also valued for its use in skincare.
+The liquid extract from the plant, known as 菜瓜水 (luffa water), is commonly used as a natural facial toner and moisturizer.
+Taiwanese cosmetics companies such as Kuan Yuan Lian have popularized loofah-based skincare products, emphasizing their hydrating and soothing properties.

 Role in food chain

-Luffa species are used as food plants by the larvae of some Lepidoptera species, including Hypercompe albicornis.
+Luffa species are used as food plants by the larvae of some Lepidoptera species, including Hypercompe albicornis and Zeugodacus tau.

 Mechanical properties

 The luffa sponge is a biological cellular material.
 These materials often exhibit exceptional mechanical properties at low densities.
 While their mechanical performance tends to fall behind manmade materials, such as alloys, ceramics, plastics, and composites, as a structural material, they have long term sustainability for the natural environment.
 When compressed longitudinally, a luffa sponge is able to absorb comparable energy per unit mass as aluminum foam.
 Luffa sponges are composed of a complex network of fiber bundles connected to form a 3-dimensional, highly-porous network.

 The hierarchical structure of luffa sponges results in mechanical properties that vary with the component of sponge tested.
 Specifically, the mechanical properties of fiber bundles differ from those of blocks from the bulk of the sponge, which differ from those of the cross sections of the entire sponge.